 Rather than separately publishing a series of piecemeal changes, the publication of the proposals in a single exposure draft is intended to streamline the standard-setting process, with benefits both for interested parties and for the IASB.

 Annual improvements Status

-In May 2012, the IASB issued Annual Improvements 2009–2011 Cycle, a collection of amendments to IFRSs, in response to six issues addressed during the 2009–2011 cycle, as its latest set of annual improvements.
-The amendments reflect issues discussed by the IASB during the project cycle that began in 2009, and that were subsequently included in the exposure draft of proposed amendments to IFRSs, Improvements to IFRSs (published June 2011).
-The amendments are effective for annual periods beginning on or after 1 January 2013, although entities are permitted to apply them earlier.
+In December 2013, the IASB issued Annual Improvements to IFRSs 2010-2012 Cycle, a collection of amendments to IFRSs, in response to eight issues addressed during the 2010-2012 cycle.
+The amendments reflect issues discussed by the IASB during the project cycle that began in 2010, and that were subsequently included in the exposure draft of proposed amendments to IFRSs, Annual Improvements to IFRSs 2010-2012 Cycle (published in May 2012).
+The amendments are effective for annual periods beginning on or after 1 July 2014, although entities are permitted to apply them earlier.

 The issues included in this cycle are:

 Issues considered but not included in the 2010-2012 cycle.